 Hence, higher levels of insulin secretion results in excess body fat.
 Unfortunately, it can lead to metabolic syndrome, pre-diabetes, and eventually diabetes.

-In today’s world, problems related to insulin sensitivity and resistance is not just limited to older people.
+In today’s world, older people are not the only ones who have insulin sensitivity problems.
 Younger people are facing these issues as well.

 So, researchers have found that exercise, especially weight-bearing, helps in enhancing the efficiency of insulin in response to blood glucose.